Tesla’s New Registrations For January Plummet In France and Norway – TSLA Stock Declines Over 2%

 Shares of Tesla Inc (TSLA) fell more than 2% in pre-market trading on Monday after the electric vehicle (EV) posted a significant decline in new registrations across France and Norway in January.

 In France, new registrations fell 42% in January to 661 vehicles, according to auto body Plateforme automobile (PFA).
-Meanwhile, new registrations for Fiat, Renault, Mercedes, and Volvo vehicles surged over 20% each.
+Meanwhile, new registrations for Fiat, Renault, Mercedes, and Volvo vehicles surged by more than 20% each.

 New registrations in Norway, typically a strong market for Tesla, saw an even steeper 88% plunge to 83 new registrations from 689 a year earlier, according to OFV.
 Citroen and JAC recorded the largest increases in new registrations in the country in January.